 Skip to main content

 The already highly-caffeinated denizens of New York City have lately entered a Golden Age of Coffee.
 New roasters and artisanal brands have taken over the city (some of the best coffee in Manhattan is at the new Hudson Yards).
 Some coffee purveyors have erected enormous temples to a cup of Joe (yep, we’re looking at you, Starbucks).
 Others feel almost like science labs.
 Which ones are worth the trip?
-Our intrepid correspondent Abbie Martin Greenbaum has rounded up the best places for a cup of coffee in New York City right now.
+Our intrepid correspondent has rounded up the best places for a cup of coffee in New York City right now.

 Coffee culture is undergoing a renaissance right now in the city.
-While New York’s coffee shops may not have quite the charm of the best cafes in Paris, the coffee being served is world-class.
+While New York’s coffee shops may not have quite the charm of thebest cafes in Paris,the coffee being served is world-class.
 We’re breaking down the who, what, and where, and how these various java offerings differ.

 best places for coffee in new york city right now